HiDefTextiles/HiDefKnits/Sproti.md

 From here the user defines the texture and color arrangement of the garment.
 With the prototype starting with the most commonly used stockinette stitch, garter stitch and ribbing, with lace and cable knit support coming later.
-The user can combine available stitch patterns for practical and esthetic purposes.
+The user can combine available stitch patterns for practical and aesthetic purposes.
-If the user chooses stockinette stitch, there will be fair-isle[[4]](#_ftn4) support.
+If the user chooses stockinette stitch, there will be fair-isle[^4] support.

+[^4]: Fair-isle knitting is when multiple colors are knitted simultaneously over a single row.

 As garment fit is important, the knitting gauge needs to be correctly estimated before making any translations from measurements to numbers of stitches and